 It’s an easy way to make sure you invest on a regular basis.
 Set up monthly, automated contributions to save more while keeping it off of your to-do list.

-Print and complete an IRA deposit slip, and mail it along with your check to the Fidelity address on the form.
+Print and complete an IRA deposit slip (PDF), and mail it along with your check to the Fidelity address on the form.

 Make regular contributions to your IRA